 With little evidence of any continuation of jewelry production in Greek areas, it is impressive that the jewelry produced after the Greek Dark Age strongly resembles that of the Mycenaean and Minoan cultures.
 It is often assumed that the Phoenicians, traders from the Levant, had picked up styles and techniques from the Minoans and Mycenaeans before the Greek Dark Age which they now reinstated.
 The Phoenicians were well known for their excellent craftsmanship around the second to the first millennium BCE.
 Jewelry became a fascinating mix of old Greek tradition with new oriental accents, owing to the Eastern techniques and styles the Phoenicians brought in.

 Greece presents her Classical Age around the 5th and 4th centuries BCE.
 During this period, Greece was known to have a powerful influence over the Roman Empire and on the foundations of Western civilization.
 Much of the artistic thought in architecture and sculpture, modern Western politics, scientific concepts, literature, theatre, and philosophy stems from this period of Greek history.
-Riddled with wars, the Classical period saw the conquest of much of modern-day Greece by the Persian Empire and its subsequent independence, the Peloponnesian war between Athens and Sparta in the 5th century, and the eventual fall of Sparta and rise of Athens in the 4th century.
+Riddled with wars, the Classical period saw the conquest of much of modern-day Greece, the Peloponnesian war between Athens and Sparta in the 5th century, and the eventual fall of Sparta and rise of Athens in the 4th century.